Current as of: 04/09/2023

-- During the course of providing medical services, the AMS’s healthcare practitioners will collect further personal information.
+- During providing medical services, we may collect further personal information.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from: